 Books illustrated include, Waders of Europe, Asia and North America (sole illustrator) published December 2005 by A & C Black, The Birds of Greece, Bill Oddie's Birds of Britain and Ireland, A Countryman's Diary, several of the Where to Watch Birds In Series, Bird Watchers Pocket Fieldguide, plate artwork for A Field Guide to The Birds of South East Asia, cover designs for the RSPB Handbook of British Birds and all 230 artworks for the app, Birder - Guide to Birds of Britain and Ireland.

-His original paintings are exhibited in both England and Scotland including, The Society of Wildlife Artists annual exhibition, Mall Galleries London, Dungeness RSPB Reserve Kent, British Birdwatching Fair Rutland Water, his annual autumn One Day Exhibition in his home village of Benenden Kent and Birdscapes Gallery Glandford, Holt, Norfolk.
+His original paintings are exhibited in both England and Scotland including, The Society of Wildlife Artists annual exhibition, Mall Galleries London, Dungeness RSPB Reserve Kent, British Birdwatching Fair Rutland Water, his annual autumn weekend exhibition in his home village of Benenden Kent and Birdscapes Gallery Glandford, Holt, Norfolk.
 Original works are held in private collections in Britain, Europe, America, Australia and South Africa many of which have been undertaken as private commissions.

 Stephen has travelled in search of wildlife to Europe, The Middle East, Asia, North & Central America and East and West Africa gaining first hand knowledge of his subjects for new images to capture on 'canvas'.

 An experienced birdwatcher and an active member of Kent Ornithological Society and Dungeness Bird Observatory, many of his art and design works are donated for the societies' publications.